stefonarch/LXQt-Wayland-files/README.md

 From LXQt 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.

-* Systray/Notification area (using waybar or lxqt-panel) should start first (`sleep 2 && lxqt-session`) (fixed in git)
+* Systray/Notification area (using waybar or lxqt-panel) should start first (= `sleep 2 && lxqt-session`) (fixed in git)
 * Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts
-* Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart_scripts" folder for a selective autostart under x11/wayland.
+* Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" folder for a selective autostart of applications depending on session type.
 * Lock settings are not applied in wayland.